Hailey Bieber Responds to Claim There's "Trouble in Paradise" With Justin Bieber - E! Online

 Hailey, 25, got wind of the TikTok and simply commented, "Lmfaoooooooooo" in response to the woman's claims.

-While the model did not offer any more context to her response, she seems to be saying all is well in the Bieber household.
+While the model did not offer any more context to her response, she is ready for everyone to leave her alone.
+On April 12, she took to TikTok to send a message to people who have something to say every time she makes a post.

+"Leave me alone at this point," she said in the clip.
+"I'm minding my business.
+I don't do anything, I don't say anything.
+Leave me alone, please.
+Enough time has gone by where it's valid to leave me alone.
+I beg of you.
+Truly.
+That's my only request.
+Be miserable somewhere else, please."

+Outside of the drama, all seems to be going well in the Bieber household.

 Earlier this month, the "Peaches" singer, 28, and Hailey—who tied the knot in 2018—stepped out to the 2022 Grammy Awards together.
 The couple locked lips and embraced as they walked the red carpet hand in hand.

-Note: This article was updated with Hailey's quotes on April 12 at 3:20 p.m.
-ET.